Updated October 2020

 In response to the COVID-19 crisis, the Verdant Health Commission is partnering with a number of local organizations to increase access to services to support the health of our individuals and families in need.

 Recognizing the circumstances regarding this crisis are changing regularly and affecting South Snohomish County residents in many ways, this work is evolving and may expand as new needs are identified.
 Verdant’s focus so far has been on investing in programs to increase access to nutritious food and mental health services.
-To date, Verdant has invested nearly $500,000 and the partnerships already in place include:
+To date, Verdant has invested more than $700,000 and the partnerships already in place include:

 Access to Nutritious Food and/or Hygiene Services